Kingston Charity Research Network Project

 Forming a community of practice

-Such communities of practice, as originally theorised by Jean Lave and Etienne Wenger, can foster new practices and innovations of many kinds; can capture, discuss and share tacit (informal, situated, embodied) knowledge; and, through mutual respect and intentional listening, can offer an inclusive and egalitarian way to share best practice concerning a group's specific aims (Wenger 1998: 73).
+Such communities of practice, as originally theorised by Jean Lave and Etienne Wenger, can foster new practices and innovations of many kinds.
+They can capture, discuss and share tacit (informal, situated, embodied) knowledge; and, through mutual respect and intentional listening, can offer an inclusive and egalitarian way to share best practice concerning a group's specific aims (Wenger 1998: 73).
 These values continue to be shared by those within the Kingston Charity Research Network, with its cross-disciplinary and non-hierarchical exchanges of stewarded knowledge.

 Locating the joint challenges